Reflecting Pool on the National Mall with the Washington Monument centered at dawn

 That requires treating the model as one component inside a larger decision environment rather than the decision itself.

-The system I worked on treated the model as one component in a larger decision loop.
+In practice, we found that treating the model as one component in a larger decision loop produced more resilient outcomes.
 The model produced a score, a confidence range, and a set of contributing factors.
 We preserved that signal.
 We did not collapse it.

 From there, we introduced an interpretation layer that translated raw output into decision bands.
 Low-risk transactions passed without friction.
 High-risk transactions were held.
 The space in between did the real work.
 That middle band was where the system slowed down and asked for judgment.

 Those boundaries were explicit.
 They were versioned.
 They were auditable.
+Risk, fraud, operations, and compliance teams reviewed them against observed outcomes and adjusted them when the costs of false positives and false negatives drifted out of balance.
 When they changed, we knew when, how, and why.

 Reversibility was not an afterthought.
 Held transactions could be released.
 Approved ones could still be flagged downstream.
 Every action left a trace that could be inspected later.
 The system assumed it would be wrong sometimes and was designed to absorb that without cascading failure.